 To create the superficial deposits aquifer productivity map, each of the geological formations in the 1:50 000 scale DiGMap superficial deposits geology map was classified according to the likely productivity of the aquifer.
-For a small number of map sheets, 1:50 000 scale superficial deposits mapping has not yet been done, and in these cases, 1:625 000 scale superficial deposits linework and attribute data were merged in.
+For a small number of map sheets, 1:50 000 scale superficial deposits mapping has not yet been done, and in these cases, superficial deposits linework and attribute data at other scales, including 1:625 000 scale, were merged in.
 The assigned superficial deposits aquifer productivity classifications are listed in Table 2.